Student visas: rules, restrictions and realities around the world

 -

-Allowed: Working on a student visa.
+Allowed: working on a student visa.
 Restrictions:

 -

-France: Up to 964 hours per year (about 60% of a full-time position).
+France: up to 964 hours a year (about 60% of a full-time position).

 -

-Germany: Up to 140 full or 280 half days per year (roughly 20 hours per week).
+Germany: up to 140 full or 280 half days a year (roughly 20 hours a week).

 -

-Belgium: Up to 20 hours per week.
+Belgium: up to 20 hours a week.

 -